No-cook Freezer Jam

 Wash, rinse and let dry 8-ounce glass jars and lids.

 Add 4 teaspoons calcium water, made according to directions on the box; stir well.
 Jell should begin appearing.
-Using this minimum amount works well for a smooth, not-too-sweet fresh jam.
+Using this minimum amount works well for a smooth, fresh jam.
 If you like a firmer jam, add more calcium water, one teaspoon at a time, stirring well.
 Jam will firm up as it sets.

 What is the difference between jam, jelly and other fruit spreads?